PrincetonUniversity/install_lammps/01_installing/adroit/scripts.md

 srun $HOME/.local/bin/lmp_adroit -in in.melt
 ```

+View the [in.melt](../misc/in.melt) file.
 Users will need to find the optimal values for `nodes`, `ntasks` and `cpus-per-task`.
 This can be done by conducting a [scaling analysis](https://researchcomputing.princeton.edu/support/knowledge-base/scaling-analysis).

 ## Getting Help